Can Large Vision-Language Models Correct Semantic Grounding Errors By Themselves?

 \section{Introduction}

 The evolution of Large Language Models (LLMs) to encompass multimodal inputs has given rise to an emerging paradigm of general-purpose models that can solve multimodal understanding problems via user-prompt interaction~\citep{touvron2023llama,reid2024gemini,geminiteam2023gemini,gpt4v_report,mckinzie2024mm1}.
-Vision-Language Models (VLMs) are a growing family of multimodal models that simultaneously understand both visual and language input cue.
-These models have demonstrated strong zero-shot performance on tasks including image classification~\citep{deng2009imagenet}, captioning~\citep{young2014image}, visual question answering~\citep{VQA,goyal2017making}, and commonsense reasoning from image data~\citep{refcoco,clip_bag_of_words}, motivating application-specific VLMs in autonomous vehicles and robotics~\citep{cui2024survey, nasiriany2024pivot}.
+Vision-Language Models (VLMs) are a growing family of multimodal models that simultaneously understand both visual and language cues.
+These models have demonstrated strong zero-shot performance on tasks including image classification~\citep{deng2009imagenet}, captioning~\citep{young2014image}, visual question answering~\citep{VQA,goyal2017making}, reasoning ~\citep{refcoco,clip_bag_of_words} and robotics~\citep{cui2024survey, pivot}.

-Despite VLMs' strong visual-language understanding abilities, fine-grained visual grounding remains a challenge.
-Specifically, VLMs struggle to understand region-specific information within complex scenes, for example, when the models are prompted to describe specific objects within a crowded image~\citep{chen2023shikra,som_prompt,you2023ferret}.
-This limitation stems from various factors, such as the limited spatial awareness of the vision encoder~\citep{guo2024regiongpt,li2024monkey,li2023otterhd}, insufficient or inadequate training data~\citep{llava_1.6}, sub-optimal training recipes~\citep{lin2023vila}, and sensitivity to prompt design~\citep{yang2023set}.
-While these factors can be specifically addressed with improved training recipes, these methods demand considerable computational cost~\citep{cai2023making,you2023ferret,chen2023shikra, yang2023set}.
-This makes the adaptation of VLMs for fine-grained visual grounding tasks prohibitive to practitioners that do not have the resources needed to retrain these models \new{or that rely on API-based VLMs for their downstream applications.}